EnvidaGroup/henri-mobile-interview-project/README.md

 The intention for this project is to get a good baseline of your React Native and JavaScript skills.

-We expect the project to take anywhere from 2-5 hours depending on experience.
+We expect the project to take anywhere from 3-6 hours depending on experience.
 Feel free to dedicate what you want - but it shouldn't feel like a burden.

-Overall we will be evaluating the entire package: UI design, code quality, and architecture.
+Overall we will be evaluating the entire package: code quality and architecture are the most important, but UI work is also necessary.
 Aim to be well rounded instead of perfection in a single area.
 If you find yourself far exceeding the time constraints, then consider reducing the quality.

 ## Summary